IBM/data-virtualization-on-cloud-go-sdk/README.md

 `go.mod` file.

-In the example above, the `datavirtualizationv1` part of the import path is the package name associated with the Data Virtualization Service service.
+In the example above, the `datavirtualizationv1` part of the import path is the package name associated with the Data Virtualization service.
 See the service table above to find the approprate package name for the services used by your application.

 ### `go get` command